Pioneer One

 Pioneer One is a 2010 American web series produced by Josh Bernhard and Bracey Smith.
 It was funded purely through donations, and is the first series created for and released on BitTorrent networks.

 Background

-Pioneer One is a serialized drama produced and distributed online through VODO and the DISCO network.
+Pioneer One was a serialized drama produced and distributed online through VODO and the DISCO network.
 Downloaded more than 3,730,000 times since May 2012 and winner for Best Drama Pilot at the 2010 New York Television Festival, the show was independently produced and financed by viewer donations.
 The pilot episode was filmed on a budget of $6,000, raised in advance using Kickstarter.
-The series itself was released under an Attribution-NonCommercial-ShareAlike Creative Commons license and is distributed for free in collaboration with VODO, as with Bernhard's previous independent film The Lionshare, over the Internet including peer-to-peer networks.
+The series itself was released under an Attribution-NonCommercial-ShareAlike Creative Commons license and was distributed for free in collaboration with VODO, as with Bernhard's previous independent film The Lionshare, over the Internet including peer-to-peer networks.
 Six episodes were produced.
 Production of the rest of the season was funded through direct donations from the fanbase.